Do you need help logging into Standards Australia, installing software or viewing and downloading standards?

-Downloaded Standards are encrypted PDFs and require Adobe Acrobat Reader to access the contents - staff will need to install this application on their TAFE Queensland staff devices.
+Downloaded Standards are encrypted PDFs and require Adobe Acrobat Reader to access the contents - staff will need to install this application on their TAFE Queensland staff devices (not relevant for students).

 Adobe Acrobat Pro DC: install via Adobe Creative Cloud - see this TAP Knowledge Base article for instructions.